btdt: “been there, done that”

 Getting Started

-This guide will show you the general steps of using btdt
+This guide will show you the general steps of using btdt to cache files, in particular,

-installed dependencies of a package manager such as npm
+installed dependencies of a package manager such as npm.

-If you are looking to integrate btdt
+If you are looking to integrate btdt into a CI pipeline,

 you might want to also check out the CI-specific integration guides.